Benzammour/scripts/README.md

 These are all of my scripts that I use on a regular basis to ease task in my everyday life.

+## googleBlock
+Blocks all incoming resources of google, still a WIP Functionality not given yet.

 ## dnsFlush
 Flushes DNS and says "DNS flushed"